Mavs illustrate draft’s international flair with Euro plan

 DALLAS (AP) — The roots of Donnie Nelson’s discovery of Dirk Nowitzki grew from helping make Lithuania relevant on the world basketball stage.

 The Dallas Mavericks personnel guru is one of the NBA pioneers of European scouting.
-Nowitzki is retiring and the Mavs hope two young Euro starts — one from the sister country of the big German who spent a record 21 seasons with the franchise — will help lead them into a new age of prosperity.
+Nowitzki is retiring after the big German’s record 21 seasons with the same franchise, and the Mavs hope two young European stars will help lead them into a new age of prosperity.

-Now that Nelson has paired Latvia’s Kristaps Porzingis with first-year phenom Luka Doncic , he figures to be a spectator for most of Thursday’s NBA draft — an event that has had an international flavor for years.
+Now that Nelson has paired Kristaps Porzingis of Lithuania’s neighboring country, Latvia, with first-year phenom Luka Doncic , he figures to be a spectator for most of Thursday’s NBA draft — an event that has had an international flavor for years.

 “When he made his entre with the Lithuanians and became intimately involved with that country and their national team and so forth, that changed a lot of things,” said former Phoenix Suns owner Jerry Colangelo, another executive who was ahead of his time with the NBA and Europe.
 “I just think he deserves a lot of credit for paving the way.”

-Many have walked through it since.
+Many have joined the path since.

 San Antonio has had far more success than Dallas with significant Euro help, winning four titles with point guard Tony Parker of France, taken late in the first round in 2001.